 Effective 1 January 2005, the change in the Hungarian Accounting Act allows the Group to prepare its consolidated financial statements in accordance with IFRS that have been adopted by the EU.
-At this particular time, due to the endorsement process of the EU, and the activities of the Group, there is no difference in the policies applied by the Group between IFRS and IFRS that have been adopted by the EU.

 Certain accounting principles prescribed for statutory purposes are different from IFRS.
 In order to present the financial position and results of operations of the Group in accordance with IFRS certain adjustments have been made to the Group's Hungarian consolidated statutory accounts.
 Details on these adjustments are presented in note 44.